CAPS has moved to the new Student Health and Counseling Center!

 5: Demonstrate ethical and professional behavior necessary for the practice of health service psychology

-• Outreach and consultation: Outreach and consultation services to the university community are considered a highly significant aspect of a trainee's work.
+- Outreach and consultation: Outreach and consultation services to the university community are considered a highly significant aspect of a trainee's work.
 Interns will meet with the training director and outreach coordinator to discuss expectations and set learning goals for this portion of the training program.
 The majority of outreach work involves presentations.
 Evening and weekend outreach is often necessary.
 Interns are required to complete a minimum of 12 outreach presentation by the end of internship.
-Interns also develop and deliver an "innovative outreach project" based on intern interest and campus needs.
+Interns also develop and deliver an "innovative outreach project" with a social justice focus to the campus community.
 A written proposal is shared with the training director at the end of fall quarter and the implementation of the project occurs in winter quart

 Clinical/Diversity Seminars: Interns participate in a two hour didactic training on a weekly basis.
 Seminars cover clinical issues, interventions, diversity, and/or professional/legal/ethical issues.
 The weekly didactic training topics will rotate from clinical to diversity topics through the internship year.
 In addition, presenters may use power points, handouts, assigned readings, and or experiential activities.
 Seminar presenters may be a clinical staff member or other mental health professionals outside of CaPS.
-Some sample topics include; psychology of immigration, neurobiology of trauma, supervision modules, avoiding ableism in your therapy room and beyond, family systems with alcoholism and addiction and racial micro-aggression in therapy.
+Some sample topics include; psychology of immigration, supervision modules, avoiding ableism in your therapy room and beyond, family systems with alcoholism and addiction, racial trauma, loss and grief.

 Case Conference with Psychiatrist: Interns have a one hour case conference meeting once a quarter with the Student Health Services Lead Psychiatrist to discuss clinical cases.
 This is an opportunity for trainees to consult with the psychiatrist about medication support for mental health concerns as well as gain a new perspective about mental health issues through a medical model.